 On this trip, he walked through the doors as an adult and author, he came to share his story: Black Day: The Monster Rock Band.
 The story he created and the animated short, which includes his own song and voice-over work, was sent live feed throughout the hospital.

-He sat in the front of the auditorium and answered interview questions before and after the show.
+He sat at the front of the hospital’s auditorium and answered interview questions before and after the show.
 He told me it was important to him to go to the hospital and “help the kids.”

 While I beamed with pride at his moment, I also wished with everything in me it gave a few minutes respite to the families struggling with the fears we knew ourselves years ago.
 I hoped Marcus’ movie brought them a few minutes to smile, giggle, maybe even sing together, in the same way his favorite videos brought us a moment of escape.

-With the release of his own children’s book, Marcus’ life story has taken on yet another beginning, and yet also, on his heart surgery story, I concede – he created his own “happy ending.”
+With the release of his own children’s book, Marcus’ life story has taken on yet another beginning, and we are very happy about that.